 THE FOUNDING MEMBERS

 I am married to Andrew and have two great son’s.
-My eldest has high functioning autism, sensory processing disorder and irlen syndrome.
-Since he was diagnosed at the age of 4 years I have spent years trying to gain more knowledge by attending conference’s and courses locally and around the country.
-I have gain a qualification from Birmingham university on working with people with ASC and have had experience of developing youth groups in the past.
+My eldest has high functioning autism, sensory processing disorder and Irlen Syndrome.
+Since he was diagnosed at the age of 4 years, I have spent years trying to gain more knowledge by attending conference’s and courses locally and around the country.
+I have gained a qualification from Birmingham University in working with people with ASC and have had experience of developing youth groups in the past.

-I feel very passionate about the work we do and believe there is s strong need for a unique service we offer with people who truly understand the needs of ASC individuals.
+I feel very passionate about the work we do and believe there is a strong need for the unique service we offer with people who truly understand the needs of Autistic individuals.

 As a parent of a child with an Autism Spectrum Condition I realized early on that I was going to have to take the lead in figuring out what was going on and organizing appropriate help.

 Since then I have read countless books, gone to conferences, talked to professionals and helped to organize activities and events that have made a positive difference in our lives.